1. BREEAM 2014 New Construction

-Whilst the 2011 methodology has since been replaced by BREEAM 2014 and then BREEAM 2018, there are still pre-registered projects being evaluated under this assessment scheme.
-At Encon Associates, we have a team of assessors who specialise in this particular BREEAM assessment method.
-It should be noted that BREEAM 2011 schemes are no longer issued with a formal certificate, and this is replaced with a letter of conformity noting the BREEAM standard that has been achieved for a lapsed scheme.
+While the 2011 methodology has since been replaced by BREEAM 2014 and then BREEAM 2018, there are still pre-registered projects being evaluated under this scheme.
+At Encon Associates, we have a team of assessors who specialize in this particular BREEAM method.
+It should be noted that BREEAM 2011 schemes are no longer issued with a formal certificate; instead, this is replaced with a letter of conformity noting the BREEAM standard that has been achieved for a lapsed scheme.

 4. BREEAM 2008

-BREEAM 2008 is an old assessment method that has been replaced by BREEAM 2011, BREEAM 2014 and BREEAM 2018.
+BREEAM 2008 is an older method that has been replaced by BREEAM 2011, BREEAM 2014, and BREEAM 2018.
 Nevertheless, many UK projects are still registered under this methodology.